fedimint/fedimint.org/docs/GettingStarted/03-What-is-a-Fedimint.md

 ### Fedimint Guardians

 Fedimint guardians are the technical community members responsible for setting up and running the Federated Chaumian eCash system.
-They custody and backup funds and are responsible for the minting and redemption of eCash token claims against the Bitcoin reserves.
+They custody and backup funds and are responsible for the minting and redemption of eCash notes, that are claims against the Bitcoin reserves.
 A fedimint member is explicitly trusting that the federation guardians will not form a majority quorum to collude to steal user funds.

 The guardians coordinate using a [distributed consensus protocol (HBBFT)](../CommonTerms/HBBFTConsensus) which is part of the Fedimint software deployed on personal servers.
 The consensus mechanism is Asynchronous, Byzantine Fault Tolerant, and can survive and operate even if a minority of individual federation guardians disconnect from the network.
 If a majority of the federation guardians disconnect, the consensus protocol will halt execution until a quorum of guardians come back online, at which point the consensus will continue.